telerik/xaml-docs/knowledge-base/kb-richtextbox-howto-use-radrichtextbox-in-tooltip.md

 ## Solution

-To have this binding work, you can pass the data through the **Content** property, which value will serve as a **DataContext** to the controls that are placed in the **ConteTemplate**.
+To have this binding work, you can pass the data through the **Content** property, the value of which will serve as a **DataContext** to the controls that are placed in the **ContentTemplate**.
 Here is how you can achieve that for a Grid's ToolTip:

 #### __[XAML]__
 {{region kb-richtextbox-howto-use-radrichtextbox-in-tooltip}}